|Home | Intro | About | Feedback | Prev | Next||

 64 codons total

 However: the genetic code is commaless and spaceless.
 There are no equivalents of commas and spaces in DNA (7).
 Those 40 codons 'for comma or full-stop effects' do not exist.
-There are no more than 3 stop-codons or NON-SENSE codes, which function as start/stop for reading, and there are 61 codons which code for amino acids.
-A surprising aspect of Foster's presentation of the genetic code is that that particular view of the genetic code was published by Crick, Griffith and Orgel as "Codes without commas" in 1957 and which received an immediate and almost universal acceptance (8).
+There are no more than 3 stop-codons or non-sense codes, which function as start/stop for reading, and there are 61 codons which code for amino acids.
+A surprising aspect of Foster's presentation of the genetic code is that that particular view of the genetic code was published by Crick, Griffith, and Orgel as "Codes without commas" in 1957 and which received an immediate and almost universal acceptance (8).
 A coincidence?
 However. the most stunning aspect is, that the hypothesis was refuted by experimental evidence in 1961!
 So, 32 years after the discovery, Foster (1993) still believes in this refuted hypothesis (20).
 This must imply that Foster did not touch a biology or genetics textbook since the sixties!
 The discovery of the structure of DNA and of the genetic code are the central discoveries of biology of this century and Foster misrepresents them.
 It shows Forster's attitude to science.

-Notwithstanding grave errors, Foster points to the information content of DNA and proteins and tries calculate it.
+Notwithstanding grave errors, Foster points to the information content of DNA and proteins and tries to calculate it.
 The information content of proteins is one of the things one needs to know to estimate how long it will take a random trial and error process to generate it.
 If time is too short, the information could not be generated by a trial and error process.
 So the combination of a random trial and error process and the amount of time, are potential falsifiers of Neo-Darwinism.
 One rarely encounters this kind of approach in textbooks on evolution (10).
 The concept of specificity is not explained.
 The approach is present in Denton (1986,page 323).
-However if Foster's falsification is meant to be a serious one, he has to use a 'nut-and-bolt' biochemical correctness.
+However, if Foster's falsification is meant to be a serious one, he has to use a 'nut-and-bolt' biochemical correctness.
 Foster fails to do that.
 He admits he is not a molecular biologist (p.60), and this affects the reliability of his conclusions negatively.
-But also the calculation of the information content of proteins is much better done by Hubert Yockey (9).
+But also, the calculation of the information content of proteins is much better done by Hubert Yockey (9).

 Foster announced that he did not set out to destroy Darwinism.
 On page 82 he concludes: "Darwin's theory of evolution is wrong", because "Darwin totally underestimated the time duration which such a theory would need: trillions of times longer than the existence of the universe".
 This proof of the impossibility of evolution reminds me of Zeno's convincing proof of the impossibility of movement (5).
-How impressive the proof may be, we simply observe movement, so there must be something wrong with Zeno's argument.
+However impressive the proof may be, we simply observe movement, so there must be something wrong with Zeno's argument.

 "Thus not only can we apparently prove that life could not have originated on earth, we can prove almost as easily that it could not have originated anywhere.
 Yet this conclusion must be wrong: we are here to discuss it, so any proof otherwise must be flawed."
 (16).I found another 'impossibility' in Ian Stewart (12).
 A protein is a linear chain of amino acids, which has to be folded to work.
 To determine the optimal fold is called 'the protein-folding problem'.
 Mathematicians estimated that the calculation of the optimal fold for cytochrome-c would take about 10127 years on a supercomputer.
 Longer then the age of the universe.
 Impossible.
 The funny thing is that living organisms can fold a protein containing a thousands amino acids in about a second.
 So there must be something wrong with the calculation.